gayeongpark/gayeongpark.github.io/_posts/2024-07-12-Blackpearl-TCM.md

 - `find /`: Starts searching from the root directory.
 - `perm /4000`: Finds files with the SUID bit set.
 - `exec ls -al {} \;`: Executes `ls -al` on each found file. `{}` is a placeholder for the found file, and `\;` indicates the end of the `-exec` command.
-- `2>/dev/null`: Redirects error messages to /dev/null to keep the output clean.
+- `2>/dev/null`: Redirects error messages to `/dev/null` to keep the output clean.

 ![suidFile](../assets/img/blackpearl/Screenshot%202024-07-12%20at%2023.33.41.png)

-`php7.3` was somewhat different from what I checked out before.
+`php7.3` was somewhat different from what I checked out different target machines before.

-So made a decision to use `gfobins` if there is a way to exploit `php` for suid.
-And then found the way to exploit for privilege escalation.
+So I made a decision to use `gfobins` in order to exploit `php` for suid.
+Fortunately, I found the way to exploit it for privilege escalation.

 ![gfobins](../assets/img/blackpearl/Screenshot%202024-07-12%20at%2023.59.49.png)